Skip to content

 bash

-php artisan vendor:publish --tag=modular-config
+php artisan modular:create-user

 Publish Language Files (Optional)